aptech/docs/docs/sslib/getting-started-with-state-space-gauss.rst

 Notice that the current GAUSS :class:`sslib` only supports time-invariant state-space models such that all state-space representation matrices are constant.

-state-space representation is a flexible platform for modeling and supports a variety of `time series models <https://www.aptech.com/blog/getting-started-with-time-series-in-gauss/>`_ including ARIMA, SARIMA, VAR, unobserved components, and dynamic factor models.
+This state-space representation is a flexible platform for modeling and supports a variety of `time series models <https://www.aptech.com/blog/getting-started-with-time-series-in-gauss/>`_ including ARIMA, SARIMA, VAR, unobserved components, and dynamic factor models.

 Example: AR(2)
 +++++++++++++++++++++